trybadisch/NTLMv2-Extractor/README.md

 # NTLMv2-Extractor
-Tool to extract NTLMv2 hashes from PCAP files in hashcat format.
+Tool to extract NTLMv2 hashes from PCAP files in hashcat format using pyshark.

 ## Usage:
 ```shell